-Transportation Demand Management (TDM) is the general term used for a series of strategies to encourage people to more efficiently use all modes of the transportation system.
+Transportation Demand Management (TDM) is the general term used for strategies to encourage people to more efficiently use all modes of the transportation system.
 Because our existing system tends to prioritize single-occupancy vehicles, TDM often takes the form of programs targeted at reducing inefficient car trips during peak travel hours – programs like carpool matching, transit subsidies, or bikesharing, for instance.

 In Portland, the city requires that all commercial or institutional development of a certain size include a TDM plan complete with strategies to reduce single-occupancy trips.
 Meanwhile, the city is working to provide infrastructure – both programmatic and physical – to underpin this work from the private sector.
 The city’s bicycle and pedestrian network, transit system, and complete streets policy, for example, all create more travel choice for Portland’s residents and visitors, and in the end, a more connected and sustainable city.